by Carmen Spinoza

 IABC is much, much, more than I expected.
 I was moved by the openness of the attendees and their eagerness to connect with someone as different to them as I was.
 Around 50 people from all over the world came to my session, all ready to give me career advice and help me resolve key dilemmas to help me become a true business leader.
 They tell me this willingness to collaborate and connect is what makes IABC different and they were right!

-My session, “Corporate Snakes and Career Ladders” has evolved a lot since its first pilot in London (thanks to great feedback form various IABC UK people).
+My session, “Corporate Snakes and Career Ladders” (see pictures) has evolved a lot since its first pilot in London (thanks to great feedback form various IABC UK people).
 Now it is a fully-developed game and workshop to help people in functional roles build teams, resolve dilemmas and think about how they address business and organizational challenges.
 In New Orleans participants discussed key issues, managed their reputation with stakeholders, and navigated uncertainty and chance via the power of wildcards and random events.
 Depending on the decisions they made, teams scored some (or a lot) of points.
 There was a winner, but feedback suggested the value was in the discussions round each table.

 I was so pleased with the turnout and with the quality of the discussions.
 We even trended on “IABCTV”!
 I got lots of positive feedback (thanks Ben and Ginger, for your tweets!) and, although one person said that it was “hard work”, I took that as a compliment.
 I guess we put the ‘work’ into ‘workshop’!
 I did manage to make a word cloud of the rest of the feedback, though.